 The Society of Professional Journalists (SPJ) club is dedicated to encouraging the free practice of journalism and stimulating high standards of ethical behavior.
 All CoJMC majors interested in the practice of journalism, the First Amendment and networking with media professionals and other CoJMC students are encouraged to join.

 Nebraska Esports is another more recently established club.
-It provides a fun, social space for students who play video games of all skill levels.
-The group also works to promote the growth and competition of the esports community and camaraderie between all students and gamers affiliated.
+It provides a fun, social space for students who play video games at all skill levels.
+The group also works to promote the growth and competition of the esports community and camaraderie between gamers affiliated.

 The college’s two longest standing clubs are Ad Club and the Public Relations Students Society of America (PRSSA).